-Workplace Diversity Consulting
+Workplace Diversity Consultant

 Information for Corporate Training, Meeting Planners and Conference Organizers

 Are you a representative from a corporation, non-profit organization, trade association, school, hospital, or conference?
-Are you looking for a long-term expert in LGBT issues, Transgender issues, diversity, sexuality, or HIV/AIDS?
+Are you looking for a long-term expert in LGBT issues, Mental Health, Transgender issues, diversity, sexuality, or HIV/AIDS?
 Are you looking for a dynamic, informative, humorous, and interactive trainer/speaker/consultant?